-Point Frederick at the western end of the foreshore and now the location of the Western Australian Museum-Albany was known in Mineng as Kalyenup.
+Point Frederick at the western end of the foreshore and now the location of the Museum of the Great Southern was known in Minang as Kalyenup.

 The foreshore was used for gatherings and in the summer was a focus for fishing.

-On 29 September, Commander George Vancouver, RN, captaining the Sloop 'Discovery', comes across a 'spacious sound' (King George Sound) and safe haven harbours ('Princess Royal Harbour' - to mark the birthday of Her Royal Highness Princess Charlotte Augusta Matilda, and 'Oyster Harbour' - for the plentiful oysters found there.), claiming "possession of the country" for England.
+On 29 September, Commander George Vancouver, RN, captaining the H.M.S 'Discovery', comes across a 'spacious sound' (King George Sound) and safe haven harbours ('Princess Royal Harbour' - to mark the birthday of Her Royal Highness Princess Charlotte Augusta Matilda, and 'Oyster Harbour' - for the plentiful oysters found there), claiming "possession of the country" for England.

 The transport brig 'Emu' under Lieutenant George Brooks Forster RN on his passage from Port Jackson, made a call to the Sound for purposes of water replenishment, coming into conflict with a group of local aboriginal people.
 Emu Point received its name from this visit.

 “they were not however far from us, for the smokes of their fires were seen every evening; probably the fear of punishment kept them away, as they had formerly made rather a mischievous attack upon some of the Emu's crew”

 Major Edmund Lockyer left Sydney on 9th November, arriving late on 25th December, anchoring at Princess Royal Harbour in the brig ‘Amity’ to claim the area for Britain, as instructed.

 He and the commander of the ‘Amity’, Lt Colson Festing, went ashore the next day, scouting the area before selecting a camp site, then having stores and baggage boated ashore.